 The hours of work for the position are 37 hours per week, working Monday - Friday.
+If part time no less than 60% FTE - hours/days to be agreed.

 Pension

 You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
 For further information please visit: www.pensions.admin.cam.ac.uk.